 In this article, we’ll cover UK pensions and tax for retirees in Spain.
-It’s important to know what your liabilities will be before you move to Spain, so you can make sure you have all your planning in order before you relocate.
+It’s important to know what your options are when it comes to your UK pensions in Spain and what your tax liabilities will be before you move to Spain, so you can make sure you have all your planning in order before you relocate.

 Do you have multiple retirement income sources?